testit-tms/api-client-golang/docs/TestStatusApiResult.md

 ### NewTestStatusApiResult

-`func NewTestStatusApiResult(id string, name string, type_ TestStatusType, isBased bool, isDefault bool, code string, ) *TestStatusApiResult`
+`func NewTestStatusApiResult(id string, name string, type_ TestStatusType, isSystem bool, code string, ) *TestStatusApiResult`

 NewTestStatusApiResult instantiates a new TestStatusApiResult object This constructor will assign default values to properties that have it defined,